akeneo/php-crowdin-api/README.md

 }
 ```

-Then, to instanciate the client and use available API methods :
+Then, to instantiate the client and use available API methods :
 ```php
 <?php
 require 'vendor/autoload.php';